darrll27/Wayfarer/wayfarer/anne x/Nomad/project_status.readme.md

 The list below is ordered by impact: short quick wins first, then stability/features, then medium-term polish and packaging.

 Immediate (next 1–3 days)
+- **✅ Fix frontend 404 on waypoint "Show" button**: Updated backend FastAPI route to use `{filename:path}` converter to allow `/` characters in path parameters, allowing direct use of relative file paths like `demo/alpha/1_waypoints.yaml`.
+This resolves the 404 when clicking "Show" for demo mission files.
 - Fix the demo button handler in `frontend/src/App.jsx` to prevent the runtime error (change `sendMissionTest` → `sendLoadWaypointsDemo` or rename consistently).
 Low risk, quick win.
 - Add a visible broker/backend status banner in the UI showing: broker reachability (ws/tcp), API `/api/status` health, and router_running.
 When unreachable, disable GCS/drone controls and show a clear action button (Retry / Open docs).
 - Make `nomad/status` publishing a visible heartbeat in the UI (small status tile) so the user sees the system is alive.